applicaster/developer.applicaster.com/book/analytics/client_side_api/client_side_api.md

 | `- (NSDictionary \*) standardEventProperties;` | Return standard_event_properties dictionary from the storage | `[[APAnalyticsStorage sharedInstance] standardEventProperties];` |
 | `- (NSDictionary \*) userProfile;`             | Return user_profile dictionary from the storage              | `[[APAnalyticsStorage sharedInstance] userProfile];`             |

-If developer wants to update all providers with default properties and/or user properties and update the storage:
+If a developer wants to update all providers with default properties and/or user properties and update the storage:

 | Method                                                                   | Explanation                                                                                                                          | Usage                                                                        |
 | ------------------------------------------------------------------------ | ------------------------------------------------------------------------------------------------------------------------------------ | ---------------------------------------------------------------------------- |